 The filing of an Idaho construction lien must be completed within ninety days after the completion of the labor or services or furnishing of materials, or the cessation of the labor, services or furnishing of materials for any cause.

 Click Here to File an Idaho Construction Lien Claim Document

 How much does it cost to file an Idaho mechanics' lien Claim?

-LienItNow.com prepares, files and serves Idaho mechanics' liens (which includes a written notice of intent to claim a lien, if necessary, as well as a verified statement of lien) for a fee of $290.00.
-Idaho pre-lien notices are not included in the $290.00 price, but can be filed for a fee of $50.00.
+LienItNow.com prepares, files and serves Idaho mechanics' liens (which includes a written notice of intent to claim a lien, if necessary, as well as a verified statement of lien).
+For pricing information, please visit our prices page.

 Click Here to File an Idaho Mechanics Lien Claim Document